-The Financial Case sets out the forecast expenditure and receipts relevant through both delivering the scheme and in terms of long-term longevity.
-Towns Deal funding specifically, will specifically facilitate an initial phase (Phase 1a) of the proposals, which will include the refurbishment of the existing library building (upper floor extension to follow), the enhancement of the Andressey Passage, Water Tower refurbishment and extension, public realm facilitating Pop-Up events + 8 Town Houses.
+The Financial Case sets out the forecast expenditure and receipts relevant to deliver the scheme.
+Towns Deal funding, will specifically facilitate an initial phase (Phase 1) of the proposals, which will include the creation of a new Washlands Visitor and Education centre overlooking the riverside, the enhancement of Andressey Passage and the Garden of Remembrance, the refurbishment of the Water Tower with a new viewing platform, new public realm facilitating pop up events, a new heritage centre in a listed building, eight town houses, and 22 First Homes for keyworkers.

-If additional funding is confirmed by ESBC, then it is possible that this initial phase could be extended (Phase 1b) to additionally provide 22 Key Worker Houses.
-It is anticipated that the remaining elements of the masterplan would be facilitated through Levelling Up Funding.
+It is anticipated that the remaining elements of the masterplan (Phase 2) would be facilitated through Levelling Up Funding.